 One downside of living in Washburn, however, is that residents on average have to contend with a long commute, spending on average 36.07 minutes every day commuting to work.

-Washburn is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Washburn doesn't have a public transportation system that people use for their commute.

 The per capita income in Washburn in 2022 was $20,195, which is low income relative to Tennessee and the nation.
 This equates to an annual income of $80,780 for a family of four.
 However, Washburn contains both very wealthy and poor people as well.